SamChenYu/SpaceScreenSaver/README.md

 # SpaceScreenSaver
 Pixel Plants Orbiting the Sun, each planet has their own orbit speed.
+Note: it is most definitely not to scale.
 Currently has Earth, Mars and Venus.
 Saturn and Mercury are also available just that their code is all commented - it tends to get very cluttered.